nliautaud/pico-users/README.md

 ### Users and groups

-The setting `users` is an array of users and hashed passwords.
+The setting `users` is an array of user names and `bcrypt` hashed passwords.

-> **Encryption** : Passwords should be hashed with `bcrypt`.
-If [password_hash](https://secure.php.net/manual/en/function.password-hash.php) is not supported (PHP<5.5), you can add `bcrypt` support by placing [ircmaxell/password_compat](https://github.com/ircmaxell/password_compat) in a `lib/` directory next to PicoUsers.
-Finally, a simple hash algorythm can be used as a fallback (`sha256` by default, can be configured with the `hash_type` setting).

 You can create groups of users by using sub-arrays, and nest groups to create hierarchical systems.

-    john => hash
-    editors
-        marc => hash
-        admins
-            bill => hash

 Users are defined by their user path.
-In the previous example, we have three users : `john` and `editors/marc` and `editors/admins/bill`.
-Bill will inherit the rights of its two groups, when john don't have the rights of any group.
+In the previous example, the users `john` and `editors/admins/john` are two distinct users.
+"Admin John" will inherit the rights of its two groups, when "just John" don't have the rights of any group.

 ### Rights